bravechristian/Exploratory-Data-Analysis-of-COVID-19-Pandemic/README.md

 ### Interpretation of Findings:
 The result of the analysis is summarised as follows:
-- 1. More rate of confirmed cases was more than the rate of vaccinations
+- 1. More confirmed instances were being reported than were being vaccinated against.
+- 2. Compared to Africa, Europe and Asia saw a higher number of new cases and deaths overall.
+- 3. When 2020 came to an end, the number of new cases increased less rapidly.
+- 4. Compared to rural settlements, there were more cases reported in denser regions.
 <br/><br/>